KennedyIDK/bash-scripts/README.md

 Verifies the SHA256 checksum of a file.

 ### [walsh](general-scripts/walsh)
-For wallpaper sh.
 Resizes images to common wallpaper resolutions based on the aspect ratio.
 Used in [Kenya Wallpapers](https://github.com/KennedyIDK/kenya-wallpapers).